nukturnal/proxynova/README.md

 # Proxynova

-Simple library to retrieve public IPs, PORT and other details such as speed, uptime, anonymity level, last check etc. Proxinova also comes with a commandline utility
+Simple library to retrieve public IPs, PORT and other details such as speed, uptime, anonymity level, last check etc. Proxinova also comes with a commandline utility.
+This library relys on the [Proxynova Website](http://www.proxynova.com/) to function properly.

 ## Installation